(she/her)

 Motivational Interviewing

 Your values, concerns, and perspectives are all important.
-I use Motivational Interviewing (MI) with individuals who struggle with substance.
+I use Motivational Interviewing (MI) with individuals who struggle with substance use.
 With the MI approach, we work collaboratively, exploring the important pieces of you (values, concerns, and perspectives) to develop a personal commitment to a goal.
 Your personal goal provides your own motivation to make positive changes.